RAMP-PCAR/ramp-pcar-docs/docs/static-layer-support-en.md

 ## Supported static layer in RAMP

-RAMP can display a layer as static (non interactive) layer.
+RAMP can display a feature layer as a static (non interactive) layer.
 It will display as an non-interactive layer on the map, and will appear in the layer selector.
 Layer visibility and opacity can be adjusted.
-Static layers can be re-ordered amongst themselves.
+Static layers can be re-ordered amongst any other feature layer.
 The static layer must support a projection that is compatible with the basemap being used.

-A legend can be displayed along with the static layer.
-It will be displayed in the metadata panel.
-If this feature is enabled, an image path can be specified.
-This path can be the GetLegend request of the static layer.

 Clicking the static layer will not return any information, no maptip or anchored maptip will be displayed.
-MORE INFORMATION TO COME.
+Features of a static layer do not appear in the data grid.

+Think of a static layer as an enhancement to the basemap tile.
+It provides extra contextual information to the map, but is not considered to provide feature data.

 [Back To Top](#top)
 {: .text-right}